Keller nets his 2nd hat trick; Coyotes handle Vegas 4-1

 Dylan Guenther scored and Karel Vejmelka had 35 saves for the Coyotes, who had been shut out in their last two games.
 Keller has a team-high 18 goals but had only one in his previous 10 games.

+“It’s been tough last couple of games or so,” Keller said.
+“It was nice to see some goals go in, too.
+Long season.
+You are going to go through tough times.
+Sometimes you don’t get the bounces you maybe deserve, and I think that’s something that I’ve learned playing in this league.
+Just not getting frustrated and sticking with it.”

-Phil Kessel scored and Logan Thompson had 19 saves for Vegas, which has lost four of five.
+Phil Kessel scored and Logan Thompson had 19 saves for Vegas, which has lost four of five and has 12 goals in that span.

-Keller score twice in the third period, the last into an open net with 4:08 remaining after the Knights pulled Thompson with 5:30 remaining.
+Keller score twice in the third period to build on a 2-1 lead, the last into an open net with 4:08 remaining after the Knights pulled Thompson with 5:30 left.
 Thompson returned after that goal.
 Both teams were playing then second of back-to-back games.

+Linemate Nick Schmaltz assisted on both Keller goals, the last when he passed up a shot at an open net to feed Keller.

+“That’s the type of guy he is,” Keller said.
+“I think we both do that for each other every single night, no matter who it is on the team.”

 The Coyotes are 9-7-2 at home and have beaten Atlantic Division leader and Pacific Division leader Vegas in 5,000-seat Mullett Arena.
 Every other team has played at least 21 home games.

-Keller made it 2-0 after picking up a loose puck 90 seconds into the second period before Kessel’s power-play goal made it 2-1 at 9:03.
-Kessel’s high shot from the left circle deflected off the stick of Coyote defenseman Troy Stecher, who was stationed just outside the crease.
+Keller made it 2-0 after picking up a loose puck in the slot on a feed from Schmaltz 90 seconds into the second period.

+“What should have happened today is we should have been better defensively,” Vegas coach Bruce Cassidy said, “so you don’t put so much pressure on yourself because you are still winning even through you are not scoring.

+“It could have easily been a 1-1, 2-1 game if we protect the slot.”

 WELCOME BACK